 12 things you can do for Transgender Day of Visibility

 You don’t need to be trans or gender non-binary to participate in the Transgender Day of Visibility.
-Here are some suggestions:
+Here are some suggestions of how you can get involved:

-- 8. Highlight non-binary pronouns and realities by respectfully referring to all people with the pronouns they/them/theirs.
+- Highlight non-binary pronouns and realities by respectfully referring to all people with the pronouns they/them/theirs.
+(Of course, if someone has overtly shared their pronoun, use that pronoun!)

-- 9. Bring up trans issues with a colleague at work.
-(It could be about the recent North Carolina law that is deeply damaging to trans people & bathrooms, or trans-inclusive healthcare policies at your workplace.)
+- Bring up trans issues with a colleague at work.
+(It could be about the recent surge in anti-trans legislation, healthcare policies at your workplace, trans youth and school.)